stoeps13/connections-doc/source/admin/install/t_prof_populate_manual.md

 3. Run the ./collect\_dns.sh or collect\_dns.bat script to create a file containing the distinguished names \(DNs\) to be processed from the source LDAP directory.

+    !!! note
-    **Note:** Before starting the script, ensure that you have completed the steps in the [Mapping fields manually](t_prof_tdi_mapfields.md) task.
+    Before starting the script, ensure that you have completed the steps in the [Mapping fields manually](t_prof_tdi_mapfields.md) task.

+    !!! note
-    **Note:** If the script does not run, you might need to enable its Executable attribute by running the `chmod` command first.
+    If the script does not run, you might need to enable its Executable attribute by running the `chmod` command first.
 The Executable attribute of a script can become disabled after the script is copied from a read-only medium such as DVD.

     The new file is named collect.dns by default but you can rename it if necessary.
 If you change the file name, update the source\_ldap\_collect\_dns\_file parameter in the profiles\_tdi.propertiesfile.